Student Conduct Programs

-While the vast majority of conduct issues at RMC are managed informally on a one on one basis, the College maintains four primary conduct programs in support of student learning, development, safety and the protection of RMC’s community standards.
+While the vast majority of conduct issues at RMC are managed informally on a one-on-one basis, the College maintains four primary conduct boards in support of student learning, development, safety, and the protection of the Rocky Mountain College community.

-The peer review board can serve as a board of original jurisdiction or of appeal.
-Students may be referred to the Peer Review Board by a residence director, the director of residence life, or the Associate Dean of Students.
+The Peer Review Board can serve as a board of original jurisdiction or of appeal.
+Students may be referred to the Peer Review Board by a residence director, the director of residence life, or the associate dean of student life.

-It is a hearing body comprised of five (5) students empowered to determine if a student is responsible for violating the student code of conduct and/or College policy.
-The Peer Review Board collaborates with students concerning their alleged violations to find a mutually beneficial resolution that protects the interests of the college community, allows the student to be accountable for his or her actions, and facilitates learning opportunities
+Peer Review Board is a hearing body comprised of five (5) students empowered to determine if a student is responsible for violating the student code of conduct and/or College policy.
+The Peer Review Board collaborates with students concerning their alleged violations to find a mutually beneficial resolution that protects the interests of the campus community, allows the student to be accountable for his or her actions, and facilitates learning opportunities

-The Conduct Board is composed of four (4) students selected by ASRMC and four (4) faculty members elected through the annual faculty nomination process or nomination by the Academic Vice President.
-The complete Student Conduct Board policy and procedures are outlined and can be found by following this link.
+The Student Conduct Board is composed of four (4) students selected by ASRMC and four (4) faculty members elected through the annual faculty nomination process or nomination by the academic vice president.
+The complete Student Conduct Board policy and procedures are outlined and can be found here.

-Violations of the Academic Integrity policy are managed by individual faculty members and the College Registrar; however, at the discretion of the Registrar and/or faculty member, violations may be referred to the Academic Progress Committee for further action.
-A copy of the entire Academic Integrity/Policy and procedures can be found in the student handbook or by following this link.
+Violations of the academic integrity policy are managed by individual faculty members and the College registrar; however, at the discretion of the registrar and/or faculty member, violations may be referred to the Academic Progress Committee for further action.
+A copy of the entire academic integrity/policy and procedures can be found in the student handbook or here.

-RMC does not discriminate on the basis of race, color, sex, religion, national origin, citizenship, age, disability or sexual orientation in admissions or its policies and/or programs, employment or other activities.
-The RMC Harassment and Discrimination policy outlines for college community members their rights and responsibilities as they pertain to harassment and discrimination.
+RMC does not discriminate on the basis of race, color, sex, religion, national origin, citizenship, age, disability, or sexual orientation in admissions or its policies and/or programs, employment, or other activities.
+The RMC harassment, discrimination, and sexual harassment policy outlines for College community members their rights and responsibilities as they pertain to harassment and discrimination.

-The complaint, hearing, and appeals process for sexual misconduct/assault incidents are outlined within the student handbook or by following this link.
+The complaint, hearing, and appeals process for sexual misconduct/assault incidents are outlined within the student handbook or here.